Theatre in Education

 Theatre in Education is an educational approach that uses theatre and drama to engage students.
 It goes beyond traditional classroom lessons by enabling students to learn about certain topics through the issues raised in the theatre performance.
 The performance and related activities make learning exciting, memorable and meaningful.

-Lessons on drug and alcohol education will also be delivered to pupils before and after the performance, as part of their usual PSHE curriculum.
+The programme involves age-appropriate theatre performances and Lessons delivered to pupils before and after the performance, as part of their usual PSHE curriculum.
 This allows schools to deliver optional activities where pupils explore questions about the performance and consider different scenarios from the drama.
-If you would like to know more about the lesson content, you can speak to your child’s school.

 Theatre in Education research

-East Sussex County Council is working with the University of Brighton and local secondary schools to evaluate what works well and what could be improved about the Theatre in Education package.
-This research is being funded by the National Institute for Health and Care Research (NIHR) Innovation Fund to Reduce Demand for Illicit Substances.
+East Sussex County Council worked with the University of Brighton and local schools to evaluate what works well and what could be improved about the Theatre in Education package.
+This research was funded by the National Institute for Health and Care Research (NIHR) Innovation Fund to Reduce Demand for Illicit Substances (Phase 2).

-The aim of the research is to understand how drama productions change knowledge and attitudes of illegal drug use and how they might impact on young people’s ability to make informed decisions.
+The aim of the research was to understand how drama productions change knowledge and attitudes of illegal drug use and how they might impact on young people’s ability to make informed decisions.

 Information sheets